 Development & Advancement of THAI - AD.
 2009 - Current Year

-In the subject of Information Management, THAI proudly gained a full of recognition when our professional staff designed and developed software under the title of Cabin Attendant Pre-Flight Study and Briefing System which won the Thailand ICT Awards EXPO 2009 under the category of tourism and hospitality from the Ministry of Information and Communication Technology.
+In Information Management, THAI proudly gained recognition when our professional staff designed and developed software under the title of Cabin Attendant Pre-Flight Study and Briefing System which won the Thailand ICT Awards EXPO 2009 under the category of tourism and hospitality from the Ministry of Information and Communication Technology.

-In regard to THAI’ s environmental policy, we are vowing to put all our effort to reduce pollution and other effect based on our operation and proceedings.
-THAI is also the first airline in Asia and the Pacific signing Memorandum of Understanding with International Air Transportation Association (IATA) to study and do more research on how to implement and contribute into carbon offset project for passengers who are travelling by THAI.
-We are the good model among the leading airlines in offering passengers opportunity to take part in carbon offset together with the implementation of effective fuel management in an effort to reduce Co2 emission in environment and atmosphere.
+With regard to THAI’ s environmental policy, we vowed to put all our effort to reduce pollution and other negative environmental effects based on our operation and proceedings.
+THAI is also the first airline in Asia and the Pacific to sign a Memorandum of Understanding with the International Air Transportation Association (IATA) to study and carry out research on how to implement and contribute to carbon offsets for passengers who are travelling with THAI.
+We serves as a model among the leading airlines in offering passengers the opportunity to take part in carbon offset together with the implementation of effective fuel management in an effort to reduce co2emission in the atmosphere.

 2010 marks a historic milestone in the history of THAI as we celebrate 50 successful years as the National Flag Carrier of the Kingdom of Thailand, while playing a key role in bringing Thailand to the world arena.
 For half a century, THAI has earned numerous honors and commendations from leading organizations both within and outside Thailand and continues to receive global recognition for its unique service incorporating the Thai identity and graceful hospitality that is found nowhere else in the world .
 This year, THAI achieved its goals set forth in the company's five-year plan under "Mission TG100" with successful strategies for the various operating units resulting in a satisfactory financial performance.
 Despite domestic challenges and natural disasters overseas, THAI was able to maintain confidence among its creditors, shareholders and customers, while building stability and positioning itself among the world's leading carriers.
 While the operating environment of the commercial airline industry remains in a constant state of flux and subject to a broad range of risks, THAI's "Mission TG100" vision places special emphasis on three core values - being customer oriented, being competitive and being dynamic.
 Improvements were made at every customer touch point in response to customers' demand as well as to further enhance the customer experience and overall satisfaction.
 Service improvements at Suvarnabhumi Airport, including both ground services and food and beverage services at THAI's premium class lounges, have earned THAI recognition as the Best Ground Service and Best First Class Lounge by Skytrax.
 The arrival of baggage within 15 minutes after flight landing for First Class passengers was also a factor in the Skytrax award.